Stephanie Dawber, MA, LMSW

 Who I Help

-Individuals in recovery or working towards recovery from an Eating Disorder, exercise addiction, or body image struggles
+Individuals working toward recovery from eating disorders or body image concerns

 How I Help